kosamad/Cosmo-Keys/TESTING.md

 - Can you select a level of difficulty without using your magnifier?

     -"I guessed that green was the easiest level and red was the hardest so I went for green to begin with.
 The colours meant I could tell what the levels were without reading the words."

+---

+## Content Testing

+The game was played on Chrome, Microsoft Edge and Firefox to check the view was consistent between browsers.

+It was played on a desktop, mobile (pixel5 and iphone8) and a Levona tablet.